e-chesoni/Skin_Disease_Classifier/README.md

 # Skin Disease Detection Using PyTorch
 This is Elaine Chesoni, Meiru Han, and Ankita Reddy's final project for CIS 5810.
+You can also find this project on GitHub: [Skin Disease Detection Using PyTorch](https://github.com/e-chesoni/Skin_Disease_Classifier).

 ## Download Data